Flank/flank/docs/host_binaries_solutions_comparison.md

 ### How to play with branches

 There is nothing to configure.
-When you modify files on branch changes not shown on master.
+When you modify files on branch changes not shown on the master.

 ## git-submodules